 I can assure you that it is way better than many substandard hot and sour soup that is merely a tasteless, gloopy mess of cornstarch paste.

-Let’s take a look how to prepare the Chinese hot and sour soup in detail:
+Let’s take a look at how to prepare the Chinese hot and sour soup in detail:

 Note: This post may contain affiliate links.
 Please read my disclosure for more info.
 I may receive commissions for purchases made through links in this post.